(Tate/Ilex, 2019; co-authored with Hedy van Erp)

 Written on the brink of the selfie phenomenon Auto Focus was one of the first survey books to concentrate on self-portraiture in contemporary photography.
 The aim of the book was to be as international as possible and to include a wide range of photographers and artists from the very well known to the emerging or forgotten.
 It showed how issues of identity - whether national, sexual, racial, personal or artistic - are key to understanding the work of many of today's photographers.
 Divided into five chapters (Autobiography, Body, Masquerade, Studio and Album and Performance) it took as its premise that the self is a display of self-regard, self-preservation, self-revelation and self-creation open to interpretation by each individual viewer.

 Published to coincide with the exhibition How We Are at Tate Britain this book echoed the exhibition ‘chapters’ in a chronological form.
 Overlapping themes and preoccupations were identified and examined in more detail.
 These included a certain kind of melancholic nostalgia or ‘harking back’ in British photography, a love of the ordinary, and a desire to capture the fluid and elusive notion of Britishness.
-This desire showed how the act of photographing of Britain, in its many guises, played a vital role in the formation of its multi-faceted national identity.
-The catalogue included essays by Gerry Badger and Kevin Jackson.
+The act of photographing of Britain, in its many guises, played a vital role in the formation of its multi-faceted national identity.

 Art Photography Now was one of the first overviews of contemporary art photography and provides an extensive overview of eighty international artists who use photography as their primary medium.
 The book is divided into seven sections - Portrait, Landscape, Narrative, Object, Fashion, Document, and City - that explore the diverse subjects, styles, and methods of the leading practitioners.
 Introductions to each section outline the genres and consider why photographers are attracted to certain themes, and how issues like memory, time, objectivity, politics, identity, and the everyday are tied to their approaches.